-- Watercourses / Rivers / Wetlands including the 32 meter set back line from the edge of the bank of a river/stream/wetland: - o Flood lines (i.e., 1:100 year, 1:50 year and 1:10 year where applicable: - Ridges; - Cultural and historical features; - Areas with indigenous vegetation (even if degraded or infested with alien species). - Whenever the slope of the site exceeds 1:10, a contour map of the site must be submitted. - North arrow
+- Services, including electricity supply cables (indicate aboveground or underground), water supply pipelines, boreholes, sewage pipelines, storm water infrastructure and access roads that will form part of the development must be indicated on the site plan. - Servitudes and an indication of the purpose of each servitude must be indicated on the site plan. - Sensitive environmental elements within 100m of the site must be included on the site plan, including (but not limited to): - Watercourses / Rivers / Wetlands including the 32 meter set back line from the edge of the bank of a river/stream/wetland; - o Flood lines (i.e., 1:100 year, 1:50 year and 1:10 year where applicable; - Ridaes: - Cultural and historical features; - o Areas with indigenous vegetation (even if degraded or infested with alien species). - Whenever the slope of the site exceeds 1:10, a contour map of the site must be submitted. - North arrow